3D Temperature Mapping of Solar Photospheric Fine Structure Using Ca II H Filtergrams: Setup and observations

 \section{Setup and observations}

-The observations were performed on 23 May 2010 with the Swedish 1-meter Solar Telescope (SST) \citep{2003SPIE.4853..341S}, including the 37-electrode-mirror adaptive-optics system \citep{2003SPIE.4853..370S}.
-The target was active region NOAA 11072, including a sunspot, pores and associated bright points (see Fig.~\ref{wideband}).
+The observations were performed on 23 May 2010 with the SST \citep{2003SPIE.4853..341S}, including the 37-electrode-mirror adaptive-optics system \citep{2003SPIE.4853..370S}.
+The target was active region NOAA 11072, including a sunspot, pores, and associated bright points (see Fig.~\ref{wideband}).
 The field of view is $62\arcsec \times 62\arcsec$ with an image scale of 0\farcs034 per pixel (25.0~km per pixel on the Sun).
 The active region was observed at a heliocentric angle of $\theta\sim$15\degr corresponding to $\mu=\cos\theta=0.97$.